joepeeples/security-docs/README.md

 If you're an Elastic employee, you can open an issue using the appropriate [template](https://github.com/elastic/security-docs/issues/new/choose).
 To contribute directly to Elastic Security documentation:

-1. Please fork and clone the `security-docs` repo.
+1. Fork and clone the `security-docs` repo.
 1. Check out the `main` branch and fetch the latest changes.
 1. Check out a new branch and make your changes.
 1. Save your changes and open a pull request.